AEK Athens F.C. in European football: Later years

 In the following season's Europa League, AEK passed for the third qualifying round facing Universitatea Craiova.
-In the empty Stadionul Ion Oblemenco AEK initially could not threaten the Romanians, but with the entrance of Livaja, who with one goal and one assist made the final 0–2 win.
+Both matches were played behind closed doors as punishment for incidents.
+In an empty Stadionul Ion Oblemenco AEK initially could not threaten the Romanians, but with the entrance of Livaja, who with one goal and one assist made the final 0–2 win.
 In the empty as well Olympic Stadium, due to the club's punishment for the previous season's incidents, AEK took the lead early on, but afterwards there everyone eased up, with Craiova not only managing to equalize, but missing a lot of opportunities to take the lead, with the score eventually remaining at 1–1.
 In the play-offs, AEK were drawn against the Trabzonspor.
 In Athens, AEK made dream start with an early goal by Livaja, with the Turks equalizing later on, resulting the collapsed of the yellow-blacks and an easy 1–3 defeat.
 The crushing failure in the match combined with the second consecutive home defeat in the league, resulted in the sacking the manager Miguel Cardoso, who was replaced by Nikos Kostenoglou.
 Thus, AEK went to Şenol Güneş Stadium and after a great performance, dominated their opponents and won by 0–2, losing the qualification on away goals.